How to form an LLC (or Ltd.) in Switzerland: the complete checklist

 Setting the share capital

-Please note that in order to be entitled to the profits, each partner must participate in the share capital with at least one share.
+Please note that to be entitled to the profits, each partner must participate in the share capital with at least one share.
 The share capital amounts to at least CHF 20'000.- and is divided into shares with an at least CHF 100.- nominal value.
-In addition, it must be paid in or covered by contributions in kind.
+Also, it must be paid in or covered by contributions in kind.
 You must therefore choose the bank of the blocked account for the basic contribution.
 Your loan can only be unblocked when you submit an extract from the commercial register.

 Designate the management and partners